Alternative Academic Approach to Earning Credit for Students in Grades 9-12

 Jobs and extracurricular activities can make it difficult for students to fit in all the classes they need to graduate.
 Sweetwater Community School makes it easy by offering virtual evening high school classes during the school year.

 Students can enroll in an extra class, retake a class or attend a class at a time that is more convenient for them.
-All classes provide instruction through the PVConnect model which offers students more of a one-on-one opportunity for learning right in the comfort of their home.

 New classes are offered each quarter, and students can earn a .5 credit for each class completed.
 The classes are held Monday through Thursday and students can enroll in one or two classes each quarter, depending on their need and schedule limitations.
 The schedule is as follows: